Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Cortana can be a very useful assistant so if you decided to remove it, we can help you bring it back.

 - If you removed it using the Group policy, you will have to reverse the process the same way.

 - You can also reenable Cortana using the Windows Registry.
 Just follow our steps.

 - Another way is to rename the program path correctly and restart your computer.

 However, some Windows 10 users disliked Cortana to the point where they disabled it.
-If you are in this situation but you changed your mind and you want Cortana back, follow the steps listed below.
+If you are in this situation but have changed your mind and want Cortana back, follow the below steps.

-How can I bring back Cortana in Windows 10?
+How do I restore Cortana on Windows 10?

 1. Re-enable Cortana using Group Policy